 Adults

 Labradors reach adulthood between 18-24 months.
-They are very self-reliant when they need to be, but they also love the company of others.
+They are very self-reliant when needed, but they also love the company of others.
 They enjoy having a job to do and want to be part of the family.

 You definitely cannot abandon your new best friend all day as he won’t be your best friend for long!
 Some dogs may have a higher tolerance level, but don’t leave them for more than the advised four hours if you want to feel guilt-free.